Let’s breakdown the specific provisions of the tax reform in Costa Rica so that you can determine how the changes will impact your life.

 - Private education (preschool, primary, secondary, university, para-university and technical).

 Income Tax Reform

-The Tax Reform Law would modify certain provisions of the existing income tax law as follows:
+The Tax Reform Law in Costa Rica would modify certain provisions of the existing income tax law as follows:

 The Tax Year